clojusc/env-ini/README.md

 [![][logo]][logo-large]

-*Access config data from INI files or the ENV*
+*Access config data from the ENV or INI files*

 #### Table of Contents